aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to FODS in C++ Applications" h2="Convert XPS to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to FODS</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used.
+FODS (Flat Open Document Spreadsheet) is an open document format used by LibreOffice and OpenOffice.
+It is a more widely used format than XPS, and it is easier to share and collaborate on documents in this format.
+Therefore, it is often necessary to convert XPS documents to FODS.

-Converting XPS to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+<h2>How Aspose.Total Helps for XPS to FODS Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert XPS to FODS.
+It is a two-step process.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to FODS.
+This process is simple and efficient, and it allows you to quickly and easily convert XPS documents to FODS.
+Aspose.Total for C++ also provides other features such as document manipulation, conversion, and creation.
+It is a powerful and versatile library that makes it easy to work with a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}